openhab/openhab-js/README.md

 - `when()`
 - `or()`
-  - `.channel(channelName)` Specifies a channel event as a source for the rule to fire.
+  - `.channel(channelName)`: Specifies a channel event as a source for the rule to fire.
-    - `.triggered(event)` Trigger on a specific event name
+    - `.triggered(event)`: Trigger on a specific event name
-  - `.cron(cronExpression)` Specifies a cron schedule for the rule to fire.
+  - `.cron(cronExpression)`: Specifies a cron schedule for the rule to fire.
-  - `.timeOfDay(time)` Specifies a time of day in `HH:mm` for the rule to fire.
+  - `.timeOfDay(time)`: Specifies a time of day in `HH:mm` for the rule to fire.
-  - `.item(itemName)` Specifies an Item as the source of changes to trigger a rule.
+  - `.item(itemName)`: Specifies an Item as the source of changes to trigger a rule.
     - `.for(duration)`
     - `.from(state)`
     - `.fromOn()`